Welcome to today's edition of the Rush 24-7 podcast.

 The Muslims, some Muslims, are rioting in Afghanistan over the alleged desecration of Qurans there.

-Obama, contrary, you know, yesterday Mitt leaks something to Larry Cudlow.
+Obama, contrary, yesterday Mitt leaks something to Larry Kudlow.

-And Cudlow says, I just found out, because Mitt likes me and he doesn't like you.
+And Kudlow says, I just found out, because Mitt likes me and he doesn't like you.

-I just found out that Mitt's gonna have a new economic plan.
+I just found out that Mitt's going to have a new economic plan.

-Mitt doesn't like anybody but me, trust me, so he told me, this is Cudlow, it's gonna have a new economic plan, gonna have a lot of supply-side stuff in it.
+Mitt doesn't like anybody but me, trust me, so he told me, Kudlow, he's going to have a new economic plan, going to have a lot of supply-side stuff in it.

-Obama announces what he wants you to think is a massive corporate tax cut.
+Voila, Obama announces what he wants you to think is a massive corporate tax cut, but it's not.

-Obama's tax cut will cost American businesses an additional 250 billion dollars.
+Obama's tax cut will cost American businesses an additional $250 billion.

-This is not gonna help when it comes to unemployment or economic growth.
+This is not going to help when it comes to unemployment or economic growth.

 All the details of this I will explain to you as the program unfolds.